ManticoreGamesInc/platform-documentation/src/api/uibutton.md

 propUIButton.clickedEvent:Connect(OnClick)

--- Bind the "OnPress" function to the "pressedEvent" of the button so that the "OnPress" function -- is fired immediately after the mouse is held down and ontop of the button propUIButton.pressedEvent:Connect(OnPress)
+-- Bind the "OnPress" function to the "pressedEvent" of the button so that the "OnPress" function -- is fired immediately after the mouse is held down and on top of the button propUIButton.pressedEvent:Connect(OnPress)

 -- Bind the "OnRelease" function to the "releasedEvent" of the button.
 This will cause the "OnRelease" function